 Minister Hamilton added that the bathrooms are also bigger, going from 40 square feet to 56.
 The living and dining rooms are also bigger.

 “The roof is made of galvalume,” he said.
-“I describe it as a hard roof, which means that in a hurricane, it is less likely to get damaged because of the quality of the roofing materials that you now have.
+“I describe it as a hard roof, which means that in a hurricane, it is less likely to get damaged because of the quality of the roofing materials that you now have.”
+Perhaps this construction is paving the way for new and improved roofing materials and it might even be something Texas Home Improvement companies take on board to secure roofs.
+It is important for these new technologies to come into the construction industry to revolutionize and upgrade their work.
+Companies with a similar caliber to a lincoln roofing agency might utilize them to improve on their quality of work.

 The minister mentioned that the verandahs, railings and roofs were all made locally.